JVKod/Recipe-App---React-and-Firebase/README.md

 *Open "Group 4 - INFO-5139 - Sprint Planning Meeting 03.xlsx" file to view Sprint Planning Meeting 03

 *3 tabs of information to view, Agenda, Current Sprint and Technology

+*NOTE, user story (As a user, I would like to search for ingredients so that I can view recipes that require that ingredient) has been added to the COMPLETE list in Sprint 02

+*NOTE, user story (As a user, I would like to know the nearest store that has the ingredients I needed to complete the recipe I want to cook) has been CANCELLED for Sprint 03

+*NOTE, user story (As a user I want the app to look more professional for a better user experience) has been added to Sprint 03